charlesdong/breakout/README.md

 # Breakout

-Breakout is a classic 2D game released in 1976 (or 1978) on the Atari 2600 console.
+Breakout is a classic 2D game released in 1976 on the Atari 2600 console.
 And this is a Breakout clone.

 ## Latest progress

-Now able to move the paddle.

-Note: The ball is still not involved yet, so part of the game rules below are actually the PLANNING.
+Now able to play sounds.
+In the game, 4 sounds are played.
+One is the main sound of Breakout which is looped during the whole time.
+Others are only played when specific events take place (e.g. the ball bounces the paddle, a brick is destroyed).

 ## Game rules